The first time I saw yellow mold in my plant soil, I thought something had died or perhaps an alien had landed there.

-It was so strange to see this bubbly, slimy, and totally disgusting-looking blotch on the soil under my lavender bushes.
+Seeing this bubbly, slimy, and disgusting-looking blotch on the soil under my lavender bushes was so strange.

 What was it?

 Yellow Mold in Plant Soil

 Yellow mold in plant soil is more correctly known as Fuligo septica.
 It’s related to the seaweed family and isn’t toxic to humans unless you eat a spoonful.
 This yellow mold can be unsightly, damaging plant roots and stems and harming pets and children who may eat the contaminated soil, so getting rid of it may be in your best interest.

 How Yellow Mold Forms in Plant Soil

 There are several ways in which yellow mold forms in plant soil, and it can form quickly— overnight, it seems!

 Sometimes, your pot plants bring in yellow mold from a nursery or garden center.

 You may also inadvertently introduce the spores for yellow mold when you top up your existing pots with soil or potting mix that has been contaminated.

 When conditions are right for these spores to germinate and grow, you will soon see yellow blotches all over the soil in your pot plants or garden beds.